chbh-opensource/chbh-on-bear/docs/eeg/acquisition/how_to_acquire.md

 ## Check Hardware
 - [ ] make sure you're sending triggers

+    === "in your experiment"

+        - run your experiment

+    === "in a sample scipt"

+        - locate x script on the stimulus computer
+        - make sure everything is turned on

 - [ ] make sure batteries are charged
-    === plug x into y, turn it on and check this light

 - [ ] ...

 ## Prepare EEG room